sublimelsp/LSP-stylelint/README.md

 # LSP-stylelint

-Stylelint support for Sublime's LSP plugin using [stylelint server](https://github.com/stylelint/vscode-stylelint/).
+Stylelint support for Sublime's LSP plugin using [Stylelint server](https://github.com/stylelint/vscode-stylelint/).

 - Install [LSP](https://packagecontrol.io/packages/LSP) and `LSP-stylelint` from Package Control.
   If you use Sass or SCSS, install [Sass](https://packagecontrol.io/packages/Sass).